Creating ClickHouse clusters

-ClickHouse cluster is one or more database hosts that can have replication configured between them.
+A ClickHouse cluster is one or more database hosts that replication can be configured between.

-When creating a ClickHouse cluster with two or more hosts, Managed Service for ClickHouse automatically creates a cluster of three ZooKeeper hosts for managing replication and fault tolerance.
-These hosts are considered when calculating the resource quotas used in the cloud and when calculating the cost of the cluster.
-For more information, see the section on replication for ClickHouse.
+When creating a ClickHouse cluster with 2 or more hosts, Managed Service for ClickHouse automatically creates a cluster of 3 ZooKeeper hosts for managing replication and fault tolerance.
+These hosts are considered when calculating the resource quotas used by the cloud, и в расчете стоимости кластера.
+Read more about replication for ClickHouse.

 The number of hosts that can be created together with a ClickHouse cluster depends on the storage option selected:

 When using network drives, you can request any number of hosts (from one to the limits of the current quota).